The Lovely & Scammy Samsung

 answer calls. ...
 In a way, that’s

-my ideal, but still for the occasional
+but still for the occasional

 emergency I’d prefer if it